 In McKinsey's report on Advancing Women's Equality in Canada (2017) the authors state that by addressing the issue of advancing women's equality,

 Canada could add $150 billion in incremental GDP in 2026 or see a 0.6 percent increase of annual GDP growth.
 That’s 6 percent higher than business-as-usual GDP growth forecasts over the next decade.
 Put another way, this figure is equivalent to adding a new financial-services sector to the economy.
 (Devillard et al., 2017)

-Still, according to Beckhard and Harris, this is a symptom (p.
+I believe that according to Beckhard and Harris’ work, this is still just a symptom (p.
 698).

-The fundamental reason as to why this is an important focus and realm for change is because accelerating women's equality in Canada is a "moral and social imperative," (Devillard et al., 2017).
+Most compelling is the fundamental reason as to why this is an important focus and realm for change, which is because accelerating women's equality in Canada is a "moral and social imperative," (Devillard et al., 2017).

-The strengths that I will bring to this work and to my collaboration partners is best reflected in the fourth stage of leading systems change, being bridging the gap (Stroh, p.
-185).
-I have almost 20 years of experience in stakeholder engagement in professional settings, and this is a strong element of my current work.
-I look forward to furthering my best practices with a specific systems change lens, and utilizing the stakeholder mapping tools shared by Stroh (pp. 199-200) for this work.
+The strengths that I will bring to this work and to my collaboration partners is the almost 20 years of experience I have in stakeholder engagement in professional settings; this is also a strong element of my current work.
+I look forward to furthering my best practices with an intentional systems change lens, and utilizing many of the tools shared by Stroh in Systems Thinking for Social Change for this work.